What’s on this page?

 How will smart meters help us achieve the net zero carbon emissions target in the UK?

 To achieve the government’s net zero target, we need to decarbonise electricity by making sure that as much electricity as possible is generated by renewables.
+Because renewable energy and climate change prevention go hand-in-hand.

 -

-How does using renewable energy help the environment?
+Benefits of renewable energy: how does using renewable energy help the environment?

 Renewable energy comes from sources that are constantly and naturally ‘renewed’, such as wind power or solar energy.

-A smart energy system needs to manage the supply of energy when usage is higher, for example, in the evening as people cook dinner and watch TV.
+A smart energy system needs to manage the supply of energy when usage is higher, for example, in the evening, as people cook dinner and watch TV.
 During these periods, the energy system can’t rely purely on renewables, so power stations are used.

 To prevent this, customers could use their smart meter and smart tariffs to reduce their energy usage at peak periods, when electricity is most expensive.
 This will help the energy system reduce our reliance on additional power stations, because they won’t need to produce as much extra energy at these peak times.
 Helping us make the most of renewable energy, such as solar or wind energy.